aksh-ai/taxi_fare/README.md

-# New york Taxi Fare Prediction and Classification
+# New York Taxi Fare Prediction and Classification

 A simple taxi fare prediction and classification using a Tabular Neural Network model implemented with Pytorch.